tekntrash/oculusdobotcontrol/README.md

 3 - Add the file novoreader.py of this repo to the oculus_reader/oculus_reader folder of the Oculus Reader repo and run it

+4 - This file will detect if ADB is installed and running (otherwise will start a daemon), if the oculus is responding, and will install an APK in the oculus to read the commands from the oculus headset and handsets

+5 - You will notice that unless you keep the headset on, it will stop receive commands.
+To prevent it, do NOT use the technique of simply putting a piece of tape on the internal oculus sensor, as it just confuses it.
+Instead, install Sidequest in your computer and go to "Device Settings and Tools", and click on "Disable proximity sensor".
+This is the most foolproof method (others such as one that uses the oculus software do not stay put)

 @misc{OrbikEbert2021OculusReader,
   author = {Jedrzej Orbik, Frederik Ebert},